When They Kick At Your Front Door:

 Player Development

 A strange thing happened: Mark Curran's Bravery went up 1 point over the summer.
 Something must have happened while he was away with the Irish U19s.
+Speaking of Bravery, Dean Rice's is now up to 10.0.

 Player Matters